perticascatalin/Learning/DPML/mcsp.md

 - **Interval**: the distance between 2 sounds (musical notes).
 - **Scale**: a succession of musical notes adhering to a musical pattern.
 For instance, the major scale is comprised of the following intervals: TTSTTTSTTSTTTSTTSTTTS...
 (T = tone, S = semitone)
 - **Chord**: a group of musical notes which are played together.
-- **Arpegio**: a succession of musical notes extracted from a chord (played successively instead of together).
+- **Arpeggio**: a succession of musical notes extracted from a chord (played successively instead of together).

 |Musical Representation|Explanation|
 |:-----------------------:|-----------|